-As part of this ongoing work across the state, OBO affirms a few strategies employed in the industry, best practices demonstrated by the training providers locally and nationally noted above.
+As part of this ongoing work across the state, OBO affirms a few strategies employed in the industry, best practices demonstrated by the training providers locally and nationally noted above, as well as considering wrap around services (e.g., transportation, child-care, membership, etc.) to attract and support a diverse pool of workers.
 These best practices are critical to combatting worker shortages, retention challenges, and increasing retirement due to an aging workforce, all of which are present in much of the broadband construction sector.
 When feasible and as appropriate, OBO will promote the best practices described below.
 Methods may include public web postings, email notifications, and other specific means of communication to statewide stakeholders.

 - Apprenticeships and on-the-job training programs: Models for industries where apprenticeships exist (i.e., for lineworkers or electricians, such as those offered by the Communications Workers of America or International Brotherhood of Electrical Workers), as well as on-the-job training programs for all industries, provide benefits to both employees and employers.
 Employers can train people in their systems correctly from the beginning of their career and evaluate employees during introductory periods for the qualities that will set them up for long-term success.
 Furthermore, employees do not have to pay for separate training before getting a paycheck and can experience the rigors and learning curve of the work in a measured way as they come up to speed in the sector. - Marketing to diverse prospective workers: OBO recognizes that our ability to build great networks will be improved with the inclusion of people from all parts of society-including people without significant past representation in the telecom sector.
 Trade schools, technical colleges, and community colleges have notable experience with outreach to nontraditional students, women, and minorities-and their participation in growing a diverse, qualified telecom sector workforce is essential.
-OBO will support, when feasible and as appropriate, the work of these educational partners with respect to outreach and specifically for nontraditional students. - Local hiring: Hiring local workers benefits telecom construction in several ways: It saves money by reducing the travel time and travel expenses (e.g., accommodations) required of laborers; it allows for better recruitment as employees often prefer to stay near their home; and it ensures the benefits of hiring
+OBO will support, when feasible and as appropriate, the work of these educational partners with respect to outreach and specifically for nontraditional students. - Local hiring: Hiring local workers benefits telecom construction in several ways: It saves